mpessotto-endpoint/end-point-blog/2025/07/a-rusty-web.md

 This saved me quite a bit of documentation reading and gave me direct access to the database.
 Nothing weird to report here.
-It feels like using any other DB driver in any other language, with a statement, the placeholder and the arguments.
+It feels like using any other DB driver in any other language, with a statement, the placeholders and the arguments.
 The difference, of course, is that you need to care about the data types which are coming out of the DB (again the `Option` Enum is your friend and the error messages are helpful).

 To get data from the Internet, [reqwest](https://crates.io/crates/reqwest) did the trick just fine without any surprise.
-It works as expected like other user agents around in other languages.

 For XML deserialization, [serde](https://serde.rs/) was paired with [quick-xml](https://docs.rs/quick-xml/latest/quick_xml/de/).
 This is